 The CBPATSISP Evaluation Framework comprises several critical components to evaluate the key outcomes related to community based programs, universal, indicated and targeted programs, workforce initiatives, clinical services and organisations and agencies delivery of suicide prevention strategies and resources for different stakeholders.
 In summary, the CBPATSISP Evaluation Framework provides a mechanism to monitor, evaluate and report on:

-- Community, organisational and service level evaluations of outcomes of programs and services; as well as
+- Community, organisational and service level evaluations of outcomes of programs and services

 The CBPATSISP Evaluation Framework builds on the ATSISPEP project foundations to ensure that assessments of best practice, promising practice, what works and what needs to happen are informed by Indigenous knowledge, perspectives and priorities.